IsaacCDHall/Clone2/README.md

 ## Setup/Installation Requirements

-* _Clone the repository from https://github.com/travisty12/wikicode_
+* _Clone the repository from issss
 * _Open with your preferred text editor or web browser_

 ## Known Bugs